1) Dr. Giorgio Brunelli

 months after the operation, the patient regained some bladder control.

-Basil Kilvington (Melbourne, Australia):
+Basil Kilvington (Australia):

 In 1906, Kilvington attempted to restore bladder function in three dogs